Peterlar/NBA-Quizz/README.md

 1. Log in to [Heroku]( https://id.heroku.com/login) or create an account if required.
 2. Then, click the button labelled **New** from the dashboard in the top right corner and from the drop-down menu select **Create New App**.
 3. You must enter a unique app name, (I used mastermind-code-breaker).
-4. Next, select your region, (I chose Europe as I am in Sweden).
+4. Next, select your region, (I choose Europe as I am in Sweden).
 5. Click on the **Create App** button.
 6. The next page you will see is the project’s Deploy Tab.
 Click on the **Settings Tab** and scroll down to **Config Vars**.
 7. Next, scroll down to the Buildpack section click **Add Buildpack** select **python** and click **Save Changes**.